FinOps-Open-Cost-and-Usage-Spec/FOCUS_Spec/specification/dimensions/usageunit.md

 The UsageUnit column MUST be present in the billing data.
 This column MUST be of type String and MUST NOT contain null values when the ChargeType is 'Usage'.
 UsageUnit should be expressed as a single unit of measure adhering to the values and format requirements specified in the Allowed Values section below.

-If the UsageUnit value is a composite value made from combinations of one or more units, each component MUST also align with the set of allowed values.

-UsageUnit MUST be composed of the list of recommended units listed in "Allowed Values" below unless the UsageUnit value covers a dimension not listed in the recommended unit set or if the unit covers a count-based unit distinct from allowed values in the count dimension listed in "Allowed Values."

 ## Column ID

 UsageUnit